dunjeon-masters/dunjeon-crawler/README.md

 ## Building

 All projects can be built using [Nightcode](https://nightcode.info/), or on the command line using [Leiningen](https://github.com/technomancy/leiningen) with the [lein-droid](https://github.com/clojure-android/lein-droid) and [lein-fruit](https://github.com/oakes/lein-fruit) plugins.

+## Workflow

+1. Find an issue you want to work on (that no one is assigned to)
+2. Assign yourself
+3. Work on the issue
+4. When done working for the day, unassign yourself

+Basically assignee = currently working on